 Planning a trip is not an easy task, especially when you are traveling solo.
 Deciding a destination, finding best airfare and accommodation, shortlisting places you would like to visit – all of this is time-consuming and tiring.

 Travel itself is tiring.
 All the hassle you go through from planning and finally finishing a trip is hectic.
-But the fact is, traveling is way more rewarding than it is hectic.
+But the fact is, travelling is way more rewarding than it is hectic.

 I don’t know how folks in olden days used to plan their trips.
 But today we have so many tools to easily plan our travels.
 These tools take away the hard work of planning and make things a lot easier.